massalabs/station/INSTALLATION.md

 1. Download the latest version of **MassaStation** installer for MacOS depending on your CPU architecture:

-   - For Intel-based Macs (i5, i7, etc.), download the installer for `amd64` architecture from [here](https://github.com/test/projectX/releases/latest/download/project-installer_MacOS_amd64.pkg).
+   - For Intel-based Macs (i5, i7, etc.), download the installer for `amd64` architecture from [here](https://github.com/massalabs/thyra/releases/latest/).
-   - For Apple Silicon-based Macs (M1, M2, etc.), download the installer for `arm64` architecture from [here](https://github.com/test/projectX/releases/latest/download/project-installer_MacOS_arm64.pkg).
+   - For Apple Silicon-based Macs (M1, M2, etc.), download the installer for `arm64` architecture from [here](https://github.com/massalabs/thyra/releases/latest/).

-2. Locate the downloaded `.pkg` installer file and double-click on it to initiate the installation.
+2. Locate the downloaded .pkg installer file and right-click on it.
+3. From the context menu, select "Open" and then click "Open" again in the security pop-up window.
+This step is necessary because the installer is not signed by the App Store, and MacOS may block the installation by default.
-3. If prompted, enter your administrator password to authorize the installation.
+4. If prompted, enter your administrator password to authorize the installation.
-4. Follow the on-screen instructions to proceed with the installation.
+5. Follow the on-screen instructions to proceed with the installation.
-5. Once the installation is complete, you will see a confirmation message.
+6. Once the installation is complete, you will see a confirmation message.
 Click "Close" to exit the installer.

 Congratulations!
 You have successfully installed **MassaStation** on your computer.
 You can start MassaStation by searching for it in the Applications folder or by clicking on the icon in the Launchpad.